Kevin Durant Limps to Locker Room with Calf Injury vs. Rockets; Won't Return

 Kevin Durant Limps to Locker Room with Calf Injury vs. Rockets; Won't ReturnMay 9, 2019

-Golden State Warriors superstar forward Kevin Durant suffered a right calf strain in Game 5 of his team's NBA Western Conference semifinal playoff series versus the Houston Rockets on Wednesday and was soon ruled out.
+Golden State Warriors superstar forward Kevin Durant suffered a right calf strain in Game 5 of his team's NBA Western Conference semifinal playoff series versus the Houston Rockets on Wednesday and was quickly ruled out.

 McCollum and the Blazers Snapped Postseason Losing Streak for "Jennifer"